Arrival Of The Mayflower At Plymouth Harbor

 The Mayflower Docks On December 18

-Over the next several weeks, small scouting parties ventured from the ship to explore the area to determine a Recreation of inside the Mayflowerlocation to build their settlement and to gather firewood.
+Over the next several weeks, small scouting parties ventured from the ship to explore the area to determine a location to build their settlement and to gather firewood.
 After returning to the ship and reporting details of what they discovered while scouting, the men made the decision to dock on December 18.
 They established their settlement at an abandoned Indian village, previously occupied by the Wampanoag.
 Unprepared for brutal winters on the eastern coast of the New World, 50 of the original 102 Mayflower passengers died during the first winter.

 Local Native American tribes helped the Pilgrims after entering into a peace treaty with them.
 By the second fall, the Pilgrims enjoyed a bountiful harvest, invited their Wampanoag friends to enjoy a feast with them, thus celebrating the first Thanksgiving.